Brookside, Alabama: Saint Nicholas Russian Orthodox Church

 Brookside remains a small town with a distinct Eastern European flavor.
 Founded in 1894, its onion dome church was re-faced with brick in 1965 and still holds services for approximately 70 congregants.
-The “Annual Russian/Slavic Food Festival,” observed the first full weekend of each November, brings visitors to tour the temple, see traditional Eastern European dances, and sample time-honored ethnic plate lunches and baked goods prepared by the Sisterhood of Saint Olga.
+The annual Russian/Slavic Food Festival, observed the first full weekend of each November, brings visitors to tour the temple, see traditional Eastern European dances, and buy plate lunches and baked goods prepared by the Sisterhood of Saint Olga.

 Geography

-Brookside is located at (33.631867, -86.913068).
-It lies along the banks of Five Mile Creek, a tributary of the Locust Fork of the Black Warrior River, in the southern end of the Cumberland Plateau.
+Brookside lies along the banks of Five Mile Creek, a tributary of the Locust Fork of the Black Warrior River, in the southern end of the Cumberland Plateau.

 According to the U.S. Census Bureau, the town has a total area of 6.0 sqmi, of which 6.0 sqmi are land and 0.17% is water.

 Government

 Police

 In 2022, an investigative report by John Archibald of AL.com (the website of The Birmingham News, The Huntsville Times, and the Press-Register of Mobile) uncovered a surge in Brookside Police's aggressive and arbitrary ticketing of motorists passing through the city.
 Brookside had an unusually high ratio of police officers to residents (nine officers in a 1,253-person town, or one officer for every 144 residents), having grown from just one officer in 2018.
 In 2020 its officers, who drove unmarked cars and wore uniforms without Brookside insignia, made more arrests for misdemeanors than it has residents.
 The town went from towing 50 vehicles in 2018 to 789 in 2020.
 These tickets cost motorists thousands of dollars and have become the city's largest source of revenue.
 In 2021, more than half of Brookside's revenues stemmed from fines and forfeitures.
 The town and police department are now defending several lawsuits which have accused Brookside police of fabricating charges and making up laws in order to produce more ticket revenue.
 One federal lawsuit alleges malicious prosecution of a pastor and his sister, who were charged with impersonating police officers, in retaliation for their having filed a complaint that a Brookside officer allegedly stopped the pastor and used a racist slur against him.
-The police have written over 400 fines in two years for driving in the left lane despite its not being illegal.
+The police have written over 400 fines in two years for driving in the left lane despite it not being illegal.